tudurom/bsc-thesis/main.typ

-background and the mode of operation of the 'trusting trust' attack and of reproducible builds in more detail, complete with the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler, the reasons for choosing this toolchain for the scope of this paper, and measures taken to hide the attack.
-I also describe a method of trivially discovering the attack with the help of a second compiler that is not affected by the attack, and how this second compiler can be easily obtained thanks to Go's bootstrapping process.
-On top of that, I propose measures that can be taken by a concerned victim in the absence of a second compiler, in order to stay protected. @results shows the mode of operation of the attack proof-of-concept that I developed, the results of the attack discovery method involving a second compiler, and the outcomes to the defences proposed in
+background and the mode of operation of the 'trusting trust' attack and of reproducible builds in more detail, complete with the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler, complete with a method to trivially discover the attack with the help of a second compiler, and defensive measures that can be taken when there is only one compiler available.
+// the reasons for choosing this toolchain for the scope of
+// this paper, and measures taken to hide the attack.
+I also describe a method
+// of trivially discovering the attack with the help of a second compiler that is
+// not affected by the attack, and how this second compiler can be easily obtained
+// thanks to Go's bootstrapping process.
+On top of that, I propose measures that
+// can be taken by a concerned victim in the absence of a second compiler, in
+// order to stay protected.
+@results shows the mode of operation of the attack proof-of-concept that I developed, the results of the attack discovery method involving a second compiler, and an application of the proposed defences that only need a single compiler.
+// involving a second compiler,
+// and the outcomes to the defences proposed in
+// @method.
-@method.
-In @related_work, I have a look at other works written on related subjects, followed by a conclusion of this thesis in @conclusion.
+In @related_work, I have a look at other works written on related subjects, followed by a summary of this thesis in @conclusion.

 == The 'Trusting Trust' Attack